Ardenwald axe murders: Nathan Harvey

 On December 20, 1911, a 55-year-old nursery owner named Nathan Harvey, who lived 100 yd from the Hill residence, was charged with the murders of all four victims.
 Harvey, an Iowa native and local landowner, had been in a land dispute with William Hill prior to the murders.
-Upon investigation, it was discovered that Harvey had already been loosely connected to various gruesome crimes: In 1894, an 18-year-old woman named Mamie Welch was murdered in a strawberry patch on Harvey's property, and her body found lying next to an adjacent road.
-A series of other murders and mysterious deaths occurred within the Harvey family: in 1896 one of Harvey's brothers shot their mother to death before killing himself, and in 1899 one of Harvey's other brothers was found drowned in a mill pond in Milwaukie.
+Upon investigation, it was discovered that Harvey had already been loosely connected to various gruesome crimes: In 1892, a 13-year-old girl named Mamie Walsh was murdered in a strawberry patch on Harvey's property, and her body found lying next to an adjacent road.
+A series of other murders and mysterious deaths occurred within the Harvey family: in 1890 one of Harvey's brothers shot their mother to death before killing himself, and in 1877 one of Harvey's other brothers was found drowned in a mill pond in Milwaukie.

 Upon questioning Harvey's neighbors in Ardenwald, Mass reported that several women told him Harvey had made "improper proposals" to them, as well as insulting them.
 Mass subsequently stated that he had "absolute proof" that Harvey had taken the last train to Ardenwald on the interurban railway from Cazadero, which arrived in Ardenwald at 12:25 a.m. on the night of June 9.
 Two witnesses stated they saw Harvey exit the train at Ardenwald station at this time.

 Despite the charges, Harvey had a large number of supporters who professed his innocence and protested his arrest.
 On December 23 and 26, mass meetings were held in Milwaukie and Sellwood, during which over 500 signatures were gathered calling for the charges to be dropped.
 Some locals, however, spoke out against the protests, with one anonymous landowner telling The Oregonian: "Except by his friends, Harvey is feared...There are those possessed of evidence in the case that could incriminate Harvey.
 If fears of possible retribution from the man are allayed I think they can be induced to tell what they know."

 While Mass was convinced that Harvey was behind the murders, the charges against him were ultimately dropped on December 27, 1911, pending further investigation, and he was released during a preliminary hearing.
 In February 1912, a Clackamas County judge formally closed further investigation into Harvey.